n-h-tuan/websocket/README.md

 => More detail: https://laravel.com/docs/7.x/broadcasting

     4. To access to PrivateChannel (for API_TOKEN AUTH), you must add header `Authorization` to the Library using to listen broadcast channel.

+=> Basically: Creating EVENT, EVENT will be broadcasted on SPECIFIC CHANNEL, depend on property "BroadcastOn" in EVENT file